xinzhong0708/EWave/README.md

 EWave Program CAGEO 2018.
 Zhong and Frehner

 The code includes EWave.exe software which is a complied MATLAB GUI code that can be executed alone.
-Please install MATLAB runtime 9.2 or 9.3 and Microsoft Office to run this software.
+Please install MATLAB runtime 9.3 and Microsoft Office to run this software.
+(MATLAB runtime can be found: https://se.mathworks.com/products/compiler/matlab-runtime.html)

 Data.xlsx file is the data tempolate of Finero peridotite sample.
 The user is recommended to check the format and import data accordingly.